 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast -- the bones, liver, or brain for example.
 Halaven is recommended to be used only after metastatic breast cancer has been treated with two standard types of chemotherapy medicines: an anthracycline and a taxane.
 Adriamycin (chemical name: doxorubicin) and Ellence (chemical name: epirubicin) are anthracyclines.
-Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound paclitaxel) are taxanes.
+Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound or nab-paclitaxel) are taxanes.

 Halaven is made from a sea sponge.
 Like some other chemotherapy medicines, Halaven works by interfering with microtubulin, a component of cells.
 When both healthy and cancer cells divide, microtubulin acts as a building block for the structures that make sure the cell reproduces.
 Microtubulin also helps sort genetic material in the cell during cell division.
 So interfering with microtubulin can disrupt cell division and make cancer cells die.
 Halaven is classified as a microtubule inhibitor.

 The FDA approval of Halaven was based on results from the EMBRACE study.
 This study found that Halaven could be a good treatment option for metastatic breast cancer that had stopped responding or failed to respond to other treatments.
 Compared to women who got a standard treatment for metastatic breast cancer or supportive care, women treated with Halaven:

 - were more likely to respond to treatment